Nisaachar/nisaachar/README.md

 ### Work Experience:

-### Data Scientist | Tata Consultancy Services | Dec 2020 - Dec 2022
+### DATA SCIENTIST | TCS | Apr 2020 - Dec 2022
-#### / Project Role: Data Scientist

-·	Developed and optimized an Optical Character Recognition (OCR) solution using Microsoft Azure to extract specific format codes from engineering drawings.
-·	Analyzed OCR output to identify shortcomings within the engine and devised strategies for improvement.
-·	Implemented modifications to detection logic using regular expressions, resulting in a substantial accuracy enhancement from 83% to 91%.

-#### / Project Role: Computer Vision Analyst

-·	Contributed to the development of a Proof of Concept (POC) for a computer vision project, demonstrating initiative and technical expertise.
-·	Conducted bi-weekly client meetings to effectively communicate Data Science and Computer Vision solutions tailored to user stories, ensuring clear understanding and alignment with client objectives.
-·	Proactively immersed myself in the domain of wastewater treatment plants to gain deeper insights and enhance the relevance and effectiveness of the proposed solution.

-#### / Project Role: Computer Vision Developer

-·	Leveraged Google Cloud Platform (GCP) in the delivery warehousing domain to extract valuable insights from stickers affixed to packages.
-·	Employed deep learning techniques to accurately extract stickers from a large volume of packages stored on shelves.
-Collaborated with cross-functional teams to seamlessly integrate models into production.
-Played a pivotal role in containerizing the solution, ensuring scalability and efficiency in deployment.
+o	Developed and optimized an Optical Character Recognition (OCR) solution using Microsoft Azure, extracting specific format codes from engineering drawings. o	Actively analyzed OCR output to identify shortcomings within the engine and devised strategies for improvement, utilizing regular expression to increase accuracy from 83% to 91%. o	Led building a Proof of Concept (POC), conducting bi-weekly meetings with globally based clients to communicate Data Science and Computer Vision solutions tailored to user stories. o	Responsible for leveraging Google Cloud Platform (GCP) in the delivery warehousing domain to extract valuable insights from stickers of packages.
+Trained deep learning YOLO model on custom dataset to achieve accuracy over 95%. o	Collaborating with cross-functional teams to seamlessly integrate models into production.
+Responsible for containerizing the solution, ensuring scalability and efficiency in deployment.

-### Backend Developer | Apne Apps | Feb 2018 - Nov 2018
+### DATA ENGINEER | APNE APPS | MAY 2018 - OCT 2018

-Developed a graphical user interface (GUI) for the tables stored in the database, providing various use cases like sorting, joining tables, converting into CSV files, and downloading.
-Wrote various SQL queries to provide the user with various functionality while sorting the data.
+o	Designing and implementing dynamic dashboard to display Key Performance Indicators (KPIs) of the start-up, providing real-time insights and visualizations. o	Exceeded existing benchmark by optimizing SQL queries resulting in 55% reduction in load time. o	Responsible for creating graphical user interface (GUI) for database, offering versatile features including sorting, table joining, data conversion into CSV files, and seamless downloading capabilities.
+Helped user to save time by 70% or greater

+### SOFTWARE ENGINEER | TECHNOSIS | MAY 2017 - SEP 2017

+o	Developed a responsive full stack e-commerce website, featuring secure user authentication, personalized shopping carts, and dynamic admin product management. o	Collaborated and researched with UI team to enhance user engagement by 30%.

 ### Academic Projects